newrelic/terraform-provider-newrelic/website/docs/guides/getting_started.html.markdown

 Follow the prompt, which should involve you answering `yes` to apply the changes.
 Terraform will then provision the resources.

 Once complete, you'll be able to navigate to your Alerts tab in your New Relic account and click on Alert Policies.
 You should see your newly created alert policy.
 Clicking on the alert policy should display the associated alert condition that we just configured as well.
+You should also be able to see the workflow and the email notification destination created, upon navigating to **Alerts > Workflows** and **Alerts > Destinations** respectively, in the UI.

 If you ever need to make changes to your configuration, you can run `terraform apply` again after saving your latest configuration and Terraform will update the proper resources with your changes.